segmentio/segment-docs/src/getting-started/02-simple-install.md

 ---
-title: A Simple Segment Installation
+title: A Basic Segment Installation
 ---

 When you implement Segment, you add Segment code to your website, app, or server.
 This code generates messages based on specific triggers you define.

-In the simplest implementation, the code can be a snippet of Javascript that you copy and paste into the HTML of a website to track page views.
+In a basic implementation, the code can be a snippet of Javascript that you copy and paste into the HTML of a website to track page views.
 It can also be as complex as Segment calls embedded in a React mobile app to send messages when the app is opened or closed, when the user performs different actions, or when time based conditions are met (for example "ticket reservation expired" or "cart abandoned after 2 hours").

 The best way to learn about how Segment works is to see it in action.
-This tutorial walks you though an installation using one of our libraries: either our Javascript, PHP, or iOS library.
+This tutorial walks you though an installation using one of Segment's libraries: Javascript, PHP, or the iOS library.

 ## Before you begin

-Before you start, you need a Segment user account and a workspace.
+Before you start your Segment implementation, you need:
+1. A Segment user account and a workspace.
 If you're not already part of an organization with a Segment Workspace, you can [sign up for a free account and workspace](https://app.segment.com/signup/?ref=docs).

-For the quickstart portion below, you also need access to the code for a basic website, PHP website, or an iOS app.
+2. Access to the code for a basic website, PHP website, or an iOS app.

 > success ""
 > **Tip**!
-If you don't have any of those things, you might consider creating a simple [GitHub Pages website](https://pages.github.com/).
+If you don't have any of those things, consider creating a simple [GitHub Pages website](https://pages.github.com/).

-## A note on Dev and Prod Sources

-When developing and testing, you should create and use separate sources for each of your environments (production, development, staging, etc.) to prevent testing and development activities from filling production systems with invalid data.
+When you develop and test sources, Segment recommends you to create and use separate sources for each of your environments (production, development, staging) to prevent testing and development activities from filling production systems with invalid data.

-You can give each source an `environment` label when you create it, and we strongly suggest that you use these labels to sort your sources.
+You can give each source an `environment` label when you create it, and Segment strongly suggests that you use these labels to sort your sources.
 When you create a source during the steps below, make sure you enter an environment label.

 > warning ""
-> **Caution**!
-Double-check when you enter write keys for dev and production environments to make sure that you'll send the right data to the right place!
+> Double-check when you enter write keys for dev and production environments to make sure that you send the right data to the right place.

 ## Create a Segment source

+To create a Segment source:
-Go to your Segment workspace, and navigate to [the Sources catalog](https://app.segment.com/goto-my-workspace/sources/catalog).
+1. Go to your Segment workspace, and navigate to [the Sources catalog](https://app.segment.com/goto-my-workspace/sources/catalog).

-Choose either the [Javascript source](https://app.segment.com/goto-my-workspace/sources/catalog/javascript), [PHP source](https://app.segment.com/goto-my-workspace/sources/catalog/php), or [iOS source](https://app.segment.com/goto-my-workspace/sources/catalog/ios), and click **Add Source**.
+2. Select your source.
+You can choose from either the [Javascript source](https://app.segment.com/goto-my-workspace/sources/catalog/javascript), the [PHP source](https://app.segment.com/goto-my-workspace/sources/catalog/php), or the [iOS source](https://app.segment.com/goto-my-workspace/sources/catalog/ios).
+3. Click **Add Source**.

-On the next screen, give the source a name.
-(We recommend that you include the word `demo`, `test`, or `quickstart` in the name so you can easily find and delete this source later.)
+4. Enter a name for the source.
+Segment recommends that you include the word `demo`, `test`, or `quickstart` in the name so you can easily find and delete this source later.

-We also recommend that you add an Environment Label of `dev` to the source, so you know that this demo source isn't part of a production installation.
+5. *(Optional)* Add an Environment label of `dev` to the source in the **Labels** field.
+Segment recommends you do this so you know that this demo source isn't part of a production installation.

 ## Find your write key

-The write key is the unique identifier for a source which tells Segment which source data comes from, to which workspace it belongs, and which destinations should receive the data.
+The write key is the unique identifier for a source that tells Segment which source data comes from, to which workspace the data belongs to, and which destinations should receive the data.

+To find your write key:
+1. Go to **Connections > Sources** and select your source.
-When you create a new library source, you can find the write key in the **Settings** tab for the source, under **API Keys**.
+2. Click the **Settings** tab for the source and click **API Keys**.

+Make note of or write down your write key, as you'll need it in the next steps.

 Any time you change a library's settings in the Segment App, the write key regenerates.

 ![](/docs/connections/images/find_writekey.png)

 > info ""
 > [Cloud-sources](/docs/connections/sources/about-cloud-sources/) do not have write keys, as they use a token or key from your account with that service.
-Cloud sources have other considerations, and aren't part of this tutorial.
+Cloud-sources have other considerations, and aren't part of this tutorial.

-Make note of or write down your write key, as you'll need it in the next steps.

 ## Installing Segment